haacked/haacked.com/_posts/archived/2007-11-27-question-for-you-dependency-injection-buffs.aspx.markdown

 ---
 layout: post
-title: "Question For You Dependency Injection Buffs"
+title: Question For You Dependency Injection Buffs
 date: 2007-11-27 -0800
 comments: true
 disqus_identifier: 18425
-categories: [code,tdd]
+categories:
+- code
+- tdd
+redirect_from: "/archive/2007/11/26/question-for-you-dependency-injection-buffs.aspx/"
 ---

 I’m currently doing some app building with ASP.NET MVC in which I try to cover a bunch of different scenarios.
 One scenario in particular I wanted to cover is approaching an application using a Test Driven